Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Introduction

-A typical CDM consists of a \emph{structural model} for the latent attributes and a \emph{measurement model} describing the dependence of the observed variables (i.e., item responses in educational assessments) on the latent attributes.
-The measurement model is accompanied by a so-called $Q$-matrix \citep{tatsuoka1983rule}, summarizing which subset of the attributes each observed variable measures or requires.
-The $Q$-matrix is often pre-specified by domain experts.
 Various measurement models have been proposed for different diagnostic purposes.
 For example, the popular and fundamental Deterministic Input Noisy Output ``AND'' gate \citep[DINA;][]{junker2001cognitive} model adopts the conjunctive assumption by specifying that a student needs to master all attributes required by an item to be capable of it.
 The generalized DINA \citep[GDINA;][]{de2011generalized} model generalizes this by incorporating main effects and interaction effects of required attributes into the measurement model.
 Other popular CDMs include the Deterministic Input Noisy Output ``OR'' gate \citep[DINO;][]{templin2006measurement} model, the log-linear CDM \citep[LCDM;][]{henson2009lcdm}, the additive CDM \citep[ACDM;][]{de2011generalized}, and general diagnostic models \citep[GDM;][]{von2008general}.

 As for the structural model for the latent attributes in a CDM, the \textit{attribute hierarchy method} that models sequential skill mastery has recently attracted increasing attention \citep{leighton2004attribute, gierl2007ahm, wang2011ahm, templin2014hierarchical, gu2019jmlr, wang2021jebs}.
 Students' learning is not instantaneous and often proceeds in a sequential and dependent manner.
 In a learning context, possessing lower level skills are often believed to be the prerequisite for possessing higher level skills \citep{simon2012explicating, briggs2012psychometric}. \cite{leighton2004attribute} first proposed the attribute hierarchy method, and \cite{templin2014hierarchical} integrated the attribute hierarchy with a flexible measurement model in a statistical framework to define the family of hierarchical cognitive diagnostic models (HCDMs).
 HCDMs adopt the \emph{unstructured statistical model} for the attribute patterns under a hierarchy.
 Specifically, in an HCDM, each pattern respecting the attribute hierarchy has an unstructured proportion parameter, which characterizes how much proportion of the student population possess this skill pattern.